Do German imports make English rich?

 Example: Richard Nixon's Realpolitik meant he and Henry Kissinger could talk to communists.

 A Rucksack is a backpack, literally a bag worn or carried on one’s back.
-Usually this has two straps over the shoulder and possibly one around the waist, and sometimes an internal frame for rigidity.
-Alternative English words include knapsack, backpack, haversack, and just plain pack, and alternative carrying devices have emerged in recent years with names such as manbags, bumbags, waistpacks, shoulder bags, bodypacks, and courier bags.
+Usually this has two straps over the shoulders and possibly one around the waist, and sometimes an internal frame for rigidity.
+Alternative English words include knapsack, backpack, haversack, and just plain pack.
+Other carrying devices have also emerged in recent years with names such as manbags, bumbags, waistpacks, shoulder bags, bodypacks, and courier bags.

 The term Rucksack seems to have expanded in UK English from the middle of the twentieth century, possibly due to the wider popularity of mountaineering and mountaineers in German-speaking countries, or due to standardisations and translations across nations participating in NATO.
-Or possibly younger people just liked the term better, but as a noun for a person traveling with a pack on their back, the predominant English term remains Backpacker.German Meaning: Rücken means "the back" and in combinations appears as Ruck, and Sack means sack or bag.
+Or possibly younger people just liked the term better, but backpacker remains the predominant noun used in English to describe a person travelling with a pack on their back.German Meaning: Rücken means "the back" and in combinations appears as Ruck, and Sack means sack or bag.
 A Sackgasse is a cul-de-sac.

 Example: He filled his rucksack with botanical samples from his alpine excursions.